 The parts are mostly made from steel of one kind or another.
 That doesn’t mean you cannot get one of the two impellers snapping off which cost more to replace than buying a new unit in most cases.
 So, care must be taken about what kinds of waste produce gets fed down the chute and what is not.
 Read the instructions that come with the product (of finding them on the GE Appliance site) to be sure what the chosen model will and won’t grind up successfully and safely.

-There is a stopper and splash guard present on each of the garbage disposal unit that stops fingers going into the unit when it’s turned off.
+There are a stopper and splash guard present on each of the garbage disposal unit that stops fingers going into the unit when it’s turned off.
 These can also be removed and cleaned with a minimum of effort.